lucidnz/bootstrapify-1/README.md

 ## Simple setup

-If you wish to use the theme without touching the SASS or Bootstrap files then just remove everything except the theme folder.
-Create a zipped file of the theme folder and upload this to Shopify.
+If you wish to use the theme without touching the SASS or Bootstrap files then just upload `Bootstrapify.zip` to Shopify.

 ## Advanced setup